 What is a single process hair color?

-A single process color service is exactly what it sounds like.
-For this service, the colorist applies one color throughout your mane to create a new base shade.
+In a single process hair color service, the colorist applies one color throughout your mane to create a new base shade.
 According to Braun, many women also look to single process color as a way to cover up grays.

 What is a double process hair color?